WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. adverb(ARCHAIC): from here. （古老）从这里。

+- herd

+  1. noun: a large group of animals, especially hoofed mammals, that live together or are kept together as livestock.

+     _"a herd of elephants"_

+  2. noun(DEROGATORY): a large group of people with a shared characteristic.

+     _"I dodged herds of joggers"_

+  3. verb: (with reference to a group of people or animals) move in a group.

+     _"they were herded into a bus"_

+  4. verb: keep or look after (livestock).

+     _"they live by herding reindeer"_

+- hippocampus

+  1. noun(ANATOMY): the elongated ridges on the floor of each lateral ventricle of the brain, thought to be the centre of emotion, memory, and the autonomic nervous system.

 - Hispanic

   1. adjective: relating to Spain or to Spanish-speaking countries, especially those of Latin America. 与西班牙或讲西班牙语的国家有关，尤其是拉丁美洲国家。